 SB 384 changes the current lifelong registry system mandated for all sex offenders to a tier-based system where certain offenders who file a petition and meet specific criteria can be eligible to be removed from the list.
 In other words, if an individual is convicted of a sex crime with a minor, he or she is able to petition to be removed from the sex offender registry after 10 years.
 SB 384 has already passed, and is set to become law on January 1, 2021.

-Instead, under the guise of preventing LGBT young people from having to automatically register as sex offenders for specified sex crimes, SB 145 would deteriorate the rule of law by providing every individual who sexually assaults a minor with an opportunity to potentially evade the sex offender registry — the very registry that now allows predators to petition for removal after 10 years.
+In its proposed form, under the guise of preventing LGBT young people from having to automatically register as sex offenders for specified sex crimes, SB 145 actually deteriorates the rule of law by providing any individual who sexually assaults a minor an opportunity to potentially evade the sex offender registry (the very registry that, as of January 1 under SB 384, will allow predators to petition for removal after 10 years).

 SB 145 is a misguided attempt to amend laws that the bill’s sponsors argue disproportionately target LGBT people.
 I would argue that allowing more 25-year-olds who assault 15-years-olds an opportunity to avoid the sex offender registry is no service to the LGBT community.
 Rather, it hamstrings a valuable deterrent for reducing sex crimes that deleteriously impact all communities.
 Most importantly, there’s a far more urgent issue that requires the attention and action of California’s elected officials.